AdobeDocs/experience-platform.en/help/data-governance/home.md

 >[!IMPORTANT]
 >
 >All data usage policies (including core policies provided by Adobe) are disabled by default.
-In order for an individual policy to be considered for enforcement, you must manually enable that policy.
+For an individual policy to be considered for enforcement, you must manually enable that policy.

 ## Next steps